 Call us or fill in the above form to get matched with great companies who will trim trees close to power lines.
 If you feel your local power company is responsible for trimming trees, please call them first to save yourself some money.

 Are trees touching power lines dangerous?

 Trees that come into contact with the power lines can be very dangerous.
-This is because they can carry the electricity through them and especially if it is a high voltage power line, it can zap people.
+This is because they can carry the electricity through them and especially if it is a high-voltage power line, it can zap people.
 Some people do not know that power lines can electrify trees and be a danger to them and their pets.

 The power lines do not even have to physically touch the tree to be dangerous, a voltage surge can cause an arc from the transmission line.
 This is very dangerous as the current can not only kill anyone but also cause a fire.
-The worst part is, you can never truly tell whether a tree has been electrified or not just by looking at it.
+The worst part is that you can never truly tell whether a tree has been electrified or not just by looking at it.

 What to do if you notice a tree limb on/ near power lines

-When a tree touches a power line, you should keep off and warn others about it immediately before contacting the local utility.
+When a tree touches a power line, you should keep it off and warn others about it immediately before contacting the local utility.
 Since it is difficult to tell whether a tree is electrified or not, this may end up causing serious harm to other people.

 Power outages can also occur due to arcing.
 It is required that enough clearance be given especially for transmission lines with high voltage power.